The

 at Mt.
 Olive

-and St. Peters are active, although is appears St. Peters was used for infants.
+Mount Olive and St. Peters are active, although is appears St. Peters was used

-In burial records between 1899 and 1914, both St. Peters and Mount Olive are
+for infants.
+In burial records between 1899 and 1914, both St. Peters and Mount

-named as active cemeteries.
-References to 'old Union' cemetery (12th and
+Olive are named as active cemeteries.
+References to 'old Union' cemetery (12th

 Union (colored) - West of Union on Grant, from Lancaster Ave to 2nd St

-the effect that for years the cemetery has been full and that no more permits
+report was to the effect that for years the cemetery has been full and that no

-for internments should be given to any undertaker.
-The report declared that the
+more permits for internments should be given to any undertaker.
+The report

-and no more internments ought to be tolerated in St. Peters cemetery”
+beyond Silverbrook and no more internments ought to be tolerated in St. Peters

 Union (colored) - West of Union on Grant, from Lancaster Ave to 2nd St

-members, accompanied by members of the local Board of Health, will make an
+Council members, accompanied by members of the local Board of Health, will make

-is bounded by Lancaster Avenue, Second Street, Grant Avenue and which lays
+cemetery which is bounded by Lancaster Avenue, Second Street, Grant Avenue and

-against the rear of eleven hourses in Anderson’s Row, is owned by the
+which lays against the rear of eleven hourses in Anderson’s Row, is owned

-A.U.
-Church in French Street between Eighth and Ninth streets; know as St.
+by the A.U.
+Church in French Street between Eighth and Ninth streets; know as

 also owns Mt.
 Olive Cemetery, which is about two miles from the city on